 Typically, the course deliverable to the community partner includes the final reports or papers students turn in for a grade on the assignment, as well as a class presentation of their key findings and recommendations.
 Depending on the nature of the course and the project, RCP may also contract independently with a student in your course after the semester ends to produce a summary report of the best designs, solutions, and products generated by your class, and/or to design a poster summarizing the project for display at our annual End-of-Year Celebration in May.
 RCP is ultimately responsible for providing the community partner with digital and hardcopy versions of all deliverables, and will post these materials on the RCP website.

-No, your expertise in your discipline and the work of your students can help our community partner meet their sustainability goals whether or not you have a background in sustainability or explicit course content focused on sustainability.
-For instance, a course project that provides recommendations that could lead to financial savings, staff efficiencies, or increased resident access to city services all support RCP’s goal of contributing to the quality of life and sustainability of our partner communities.
+No, your expertise in your discipline and the work of your students can help our community partner meet their community resilience and sustainability goals whether or not you have a background in these areas, or explicit course content focused on resilience or sustainability.
+For instance, a course project that provides recommendations that could lead to financial savings, staff efficiencies, or increased resident access to city services all support RCP’s goal of contributing to the sustainability, resilience, and overall quality of life of our partner communities.

-Although RCP’s primary focus is on simply redirecting activities that are a part of existing courses to meet the needs of our community partner, we can work with interested faculty and with staff at the University of Minnesota’s Center for Educational Innovation to develop a new course (or rework an existing course or assignment) to connect with the RCP program.
+Although RCP’s primary focus is on redirecting classroom assignments and activities that are part of existing courses to meet the needs of our community partner, we are always available to work with interested course instructors and with staff at the University of Minnesota’s Center for Educational Innovation to develop a new course (or rework an existing course or assignment) to connect with the RCP program.

 There are many ways to get involved:

 - Let us know you’re interested!
-Contact RCP director Mike Greco at firstname.lastname@example.org or 612-625-7501 to find out more or to share your ideas.
+Contact RCP program coordinator Sarah Tschida at firstname.lastname@example.org or (612) 625-6550 to find out more or to share your ideas.

-- Check out the list of projects identified by our community partner to see if there are connections with a course you’re teaching.
+- Check out the list of projects identified by our current partner community to see if there are connections with a course you’re teaching.

-- Meet with RCP staff to connect with community partners and develop your course project.
+- Meet with RCP staff to connect with partner community staff and develop your course project.

-- Attend our annual RCP End-of-Year Celebration in May to see examples of projects that students have completed in other courses and get ideas for how your own course might participate.
+- Attend our annual RCP End-of-Year Celebration in May to see examples of projects that students have completed in other courses and get ideas for how your own course might participate in future years.